Shifting Financial Marketing into Gear

-Whether you’re a fund manager, investment advisor or broker, whether you’re selling retail or institutional trading, or raising assets for a fund—marketing starts with a process.
-The goal of a well-defined marketing process is to generate leads that can then be converted to clients through the efforts of automated marketing and sales tactics.
+Whether you’re a fund manager, investment advisor or broker, whether you’re selling retail or institutional trading, or raising assets for a fund—financial marketing starts with a process.
+The goal of a well-defined financial marketing process is to generate leads that can then be converted to clients through the efforts of automated marketing and sales tactics.

 The leads generated by your offers are best managed within a customer relationship management (CRM) software.
 A good CRM allows businesses to not only store client info and track a sales process, but to gain insight into customer and lead behaviors so they can be marketed to according to their actions.

 Better CRM systems integrate data from your website, providing measurable stats, segmenting interested contacts who have completed an offer form, and triggering additional actions, such as automated drip emails, to continue to nurture leads in the days and weeks to follow.

 With a defined CRM strategy, a business can increase revenues by providing services and products tailored to the customer, offer better customer service, cross sell more effectively, help sales staff close deals faster, retain existing customers and discover new ones, and simplify marketing and sales processes.

 Depending on your specific CRM, part of defining the CRM strategy will include what information you want to collect from the lead and what tags or lists you want to add leads to that come to you through a particular offer.

 Each stage of your sales and financial marketing process should be defined by validated actions on behalf of your target client.

 Market Opportunity: Define Your Offer, Your Audience